How to Declare Independence from Any Destructive Habit

 No matter how much pain a habit causes us we will stick with the addiction as long as it doesn’t hurt too badly.
 This is why recovery fellowships, therapists and other coaches help people substitute new behaviors and rewards for the addiction.

-The colonial leaders had reached a point in the mid 1770s where they felt that “half measures would avail them nothing.”
+The colonial leaders had reached a point in the mid 1770s where they felt that (in Rhode Island terms) enough was enough.
 They left no room for ambiguity when they declared “That these colonies are, and of Right ought to be Free and Independent States: that they are Absolved from all Allegiance to the British Crown and that all political connection between them and the State of Great Britain is and ought to be totally dissolved.”

 Personal Independence Starts When You Declare It

 It is interesting that we celebrate July 4th, 1776 as our national Independence Day rather than when the date in 1783 when the Treaty of Paris was signed and Britain formally conceded America’s independence.
-After all, on July 4, 1776 America was definitely not free of British domination.
+On July 4, 1776 America was definitely not free of British domination.
 But, in a very real sense, The United States Independence did begin that July 4th.
-Because we declared ourselves free, we were free.
+Because we declared ourselves free, in a sense we were free.
 True, it required effort and perseverance to make our freedom a practical reality.
 Yet from this point onward we were a nation.

 Are You Ready to Be Free?

-So, when in the course of your life, you reach a point where you are no longer willing to pay the price for your habits or addictions, the first step is to accept the intolerable nature of your condition.
+Have you reached a point in your life where you are no longer willing to pay the price for a habit or an addiction?
+The first step is to accept the intolerable nature of your condition.
 Declare yourself free – that you can’t go on another day the way you were.
 Then get help.
 The United States didn’t gain independence without substantial assistance from both Spain and France.
 It made us no less independent that we had allies.
 Nor will it make you any less independent of your habits to work with a professional, join a group, or just enlist the help of a close friend or a Higher Power.

 And please continue to celebrate your independence.
 Habits have a way of sneaking back when we least expect it.
 Just as the British decided to try to regain their “colonies” in 1812, addictions lie in wait looking for a moment of weakness.
+In the recovery world, they call these backward steps relapses.
 Be grateful for the change and be vigilant for any threats against your independence.
 Get it right and you can look forward to happy Independence Days in the years to come.

 Yes, there will be some work.
 But no revolution was ever won without a little struggle at first.
 Give me a call if you would like an ally in the fight or click the links below: